 Although admission is limited to ages 7 and up, this is a great place to take kids for a few hours of fun.
 For the entrance price of $17 ($20 for adults) you get unlimited access to over 50 pinball machines.
 They also sell snacks and sodas.

-18. Pick out a book at The Elliot Bay Book Co.
+19. Pick out a book at The Elliot Bay Book Company

-19. Go on an adventure with Wings Over Washington
+20. Go for a ride on Wings Over Washington

 If you find yourself on the Seattle waterfront with your kiddo, you have to take them on the Wings Over Washington ride.
 This virtual reality ride is brief but more fun than the Great Wheel (in our opinion, anyway); you really feel like you’re flying over Seattle and the beautiful state of Washington.